Bath

 Roman Baths

-The large and impressive Roman baths are the most famous attraction in Bath.
-The baths were built in the years 60-70 at the only hot spring in the British Isles.
-The large facility has today been excavated, and you can walk around and see well-preserved parts of the old baths.
+The Roman Baths are the most famous attraction in Bath.
+These are the large and impressive Roman baths that were built in the years 60-70 above the only hot spring in the British Isles.
+The large facility has today been excavated and is quite well preserved.
+The current buildings that make up the visitor center and which lie above the preserved Roman parts were primarily built in the latter half of the 18th century.
+They are quite beautiful in themselves.

 Pulteney Bridge, Bath